pdjr-signalk/signalk-libnotification/README.md

 __cancel(*key*)__

-Cancels (deletes) any existing nottification on *key* in the Signal K data store.
+Cancels (deletes) any existing notification on *key* in the Signal K data store.
 *key* can be an absolute value (one that begins with the string 'notifications.') or a relative value in which case the string 'notifications.' is prepended to *key*.